-The research program is planned for a period of five years in both countries, and funding has been provided accordingly.
-Research work on the Japanese side started in the spring of 1993.
-However, fuller participation and coordination of research work on both sides started in early summer 1995 when the first group of U.S. research projects were awarded.
-Cooperation and coordination of work by all participants are most essential to successful completion of this program.
-Various committees have been formed for this purpose.
+The research program is planned for a period of five years in both countries, and funding has been provided accordingly. work on the Japanese side started in the spring However, fuller participation and coordination of research work on both sides started in early summer 1995 when the first group of U.S. research projects were awarded.
+Cooperation and coordination of work by all participants are most essential to successful Various completion of this program. committees have been formed for this purpose.
 A Joint Technical Sub-Committee (JTSC) in each of the four components of the research program provides technical advice and coordination.
-Each JTSC has a cochairman from each side with membership including all researchers in that area.
-These groups meet as often as needed. participants and institutions are also part of the bigger Joint Technical Coordinating Committee (JTCC) to review progress and discuss scientific and technical issues on a common basis.
+Each JTSC has a cochairman from each side with membership including all researchers in that area. groups meet as often as needed. participants and institutions are also part of the Technical Joint Coordinating Committee (JTCC) to review progress and discuss scientific and technical issues on a common basis.
 This committee meets once a year.
-The last (fourth) JTCC meeting was held in Monterey, California, in October 1997.
-The fifth JTCC meeting is scheduled to be held in fall 1998 soon after the award of fourth year U.S. research projects which is expected in April-May 1998.
-A smaller group called Joint Steering Committee (JSC), which consists of key representatives from the JTCC, oversees the entire program and provides guidance on issues that are common to the four components of the program.
-The overall program has a technical coordinator and a cochairman from each side.
+The last (fifh) JTCC meeting was held in Tokyo, Japan, in October 1998.
+The sixth JTCC meeting is scheduled to be held in August 1999 soon after the award of the fifth year U.S. research projects which is expected in April-May 1999.
+A smaller group called Joint Steering Committee (JSC), which consists of key representatives from the JTCC, oversees the entire program and provides guidance on issues that are common to the four The overall components of the program. program has a technical coordinator and a cochairman from each side.